Youth Leadership Camp

 After completing this week of workshop and training, Youth Leaders assist with one week of RAWK Summer Writing Camps.
 Leaders who complete both weeks of camp receive a stipend that honors the time and energy they have given to their community.

-Apply by 10am on Wednesday, May 14th!
+Apply by 5pm on Monday, May 18th!

-Selected candidates will be offered positions by May 30th and must accept position offer by June 6th
+Selected candidates will be offered positions by May 22nd and must accept position offer by May 29th.

 Check out the songs created by the 2024 Youth Leaders!